open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 infrastructure overall to maintain -- especially if you go with an all-in-one observability backend to ingest OTel data (traces, metrics, logs).
-* Not having to maintain the Prometheus Operator; while you would still have to maintain the `ServiceMonitor` and `PodMonitor`, it’s a lot less work than keeping the Operator up-to-date.
+* Not having to maintain the Prometheus Operator; while you would still have to maintain the ServiceMonitor and PodMonitor, it’s a lot less work than keeping the Operator up-to-date.
 * Allows you to end up with a full OTel solution while still obtaining your Prometheus metrics